 Benefit decisions by BCBSNM (like prior authorizations) are different from treatment decisions by you and your health care providers.
-At times, providers may use clinical practice guidelines to inform their treatment recommendations.
-You can request these guidelines by calling Member Services at 1-866-689-1523 (TTY: 711).
 Regardless of any benefit decision, the final decision about your care and treatment is between you and your health care provider.